Accelerated Inorganic Electrides Discovery by Generative Models and Hierarchical Screening: Results and Discussions

 \subsection{Binary Electride Discovery}

-Among the screened 1,510 binary compositions, we have identified 263 low-energy candidates with E$_{\text{hull-DFT}} < 0.05$~eV/atom (see Figs. S1-S4~\cite{SM}).
+Among the screened 1,510 binary compositions, we have identified 232 low-energy candidates with E$_{\text{hull-DFT}} < 0.05$~eV/atom (see Figs. S1-S4~\cite{SM}).
 Below, we will briefly showcase the discoveries on two representative systems.

 The Ca-P binary was reported to have three stable non-electride phases in the Materials Project, including Ca$_5$P$_8$ ($C2/m$: 12), CaP ($P\overline{6}2m$: 189) and CaP$_3$ ($P\overline{1}$: 2).
 As shown in Fig.~\ref{fig:binary_hulls}a, our search supplements 3 new candidates with $E_\text{ref-hull-DFT} < 0.10$~eV/atom.
-Remarkably, we identify one new stable phase that was absent from the MP database: hP16-Ca$_5$P$_3$ ($P6_3/mcm$: 193), lying 0.201~eV/atom below the original convex hull.
-The hP16-Ca$_5$P$_3$ structure belongs to the well-known 1D-Mn$_5$Si$_3$ type~\cite{zhuComputationalDiscoveryInorganic2019}.
-But its realization in Ca$_5$P$_3$ was overlooked in the Materials Project.
+Remarkably, we identify one new stable phase that was absent from the MP database: mS32-Ca$_5$P$_3$ ($C2/m$: 12), lying 0.205~eV/atom below the original convex hull.
+This structure is closely related to the well-known 1D-Mn$_5$Si$_3$ type~\cite{Lu-JACS-2016}, but crystallizes in a lower subgroup with the monoclinic symmetry.
 In addition, two metastable candidates were found to have $E_{\text{hull-DFT}} < 0.10$~eV/atom in the updated convex hull.
 In particular, the oS16-Ca$_3$P structure ($Cmma$: 65) is an electride with 0.077~eV/atom above the hull.
 Unlike Ca$_5$P$_3$, the oS16-Ca$_3$P forms a 2D corrugated interstitial electron distribution, suggesting a versatile electride chemistry in this system.

-In addition to the re-discovery of existing knowledge, we also found brand new binaries in a dozen of chemical systems.
-Among them, the Y-N System, as shown in Fig.~\ref{fig:binary_hulls}b, reveals a particularly rich phase behaviors with 7 candidates with a narrow range of $E_{\text{hull-DFT}} \leq$ 0.02~eV/atom.
-Among them, one new stable phase: hR51-Y$_9$N$_8$ ($R\overline{3}$: 148) is 0.036~eV/atom below the original MP hull.
-This hR51-Y$_9$N$_8$ structure contains a nitrogen vacancy as compared to the stoichiometric YN compound.
+Additionally, we identified a dozen chemical systems exhibiting numerous low-energy structures clustered within electron-rich compositional regions.
+The Y-N system, shown in Fig.~\ref{fig:binary_hulls}b, exemplifies particularly rich phase behavior, with 7 candidates concentrated within a narrow energy range of $E_{\text{hull-DFT}} \leq 0.02$~eV/atom.
+Notably, one new thermodynamically stable phase, hR51-Y$_9$N$_8$ ($R\overline{3}$: 148), lies 0.036~eV/atom below the original Materials Project convex hull.
+This hR51-Y$_9$N$_8$ structure is characterized by nitrogen vacancies compared to the stoichiometric YN compound.
 Between Y and Y$_9$N$_8$, six additional metastable candidates cluster within 0.02~eV/atom of the hull, including multiple Y$_8$N$_7$ and Y$_4$N$_3$ layered phases ($R\overline{3}m$: 166).
 These results collectively suggest that a thermodynamical route to achieve interstitial electron localization around Y by engineering the nitrogen vacancies in the existing YN compounds.